OlPrognimak/ordermanager/docker/db/README.md

-Use this Dockerfile if you wants to create own database image for special needs
+Use this Dockerfile if you want to create own database image for special needs